 Select one of the following options:

-If you do not change any option of MUI Installation language in this pane, an all Language Serial number will install Acrobat in the language of the operating system.
+If you do not change any option of MUI Installation language in this pane, an “All Language” serial number will install Acrobat in the language of the operating system.
 Since the Wizard does not validate serial number attributes, language settings are only applied if permitted by the license.
-For example, if a user provides language codes that are not supported by the serial number then installation fails with an error.
+For example, if a user provides language codes that are not supported by the serial number then the installation fails with an error.

-The MUI language text field take a comma-separated list of language codes.
+The MUI language text field takes a comma-separated list of language codes.
 The easiest way to configure the field is to do the following:

 Verify you are using a license with the Wizard that supports the languages you wish to install.

 Edit the list of languages.